Cybersecurity’s 3-million-person workforce shortage is now a risk management problem.

-Worldwide, the cybersecurity workforce shortage is about 3 million, according to the annual (ISC)2 Cybersecurity Workforce Study – produced by the organization that brought us the CISSP certification.
+Worldwide, the cybersecurity workforce shortage is about 3 million, according to the 2018 (ISC)2 Cybersecurity Workforce Study – produced by the organization that brought us the CISSP certification.

-When we prepare cybersecurity documentation for organizations, the workplace shortage plays a further role.
-Deliverables from a typical risk or vulnerability assessment may include a plan of action and milestones (“POA&M”) that assigns a task (like remediating or maintaining a security control) to a specific person or role.
+This risk factor plays a role in cybersecurity risk-based analysis and decision-making.
+If an organization is adhering to a specific cybersecurity framework, there will likely be a written plan of action and milestones (“POA&M”) that assigns the responsibility of maintaining a security control to a specific person or role.
 If those roles don’t exist within the organization … well, that’s a lot of scary whitespace in your cybersecurity program recordkeeping.

 The NICE Cybersecurity Workforce Framework (NICE Framework) written by NIST is a good place to start.

 The NICE Framework, NIST Special Publication 800-181, is a resource that categorizes and describes cybersecurity work.
 Built over a decade, the core of the Framework is a taxonomy and common lexicon that describes cybersecurity work and workers.
 It’s neither DoD or Silicon Valley-specific.
 It tries to be universal.
 In a universe travelling a million miles an hour.

 Need a work role description for a Vulnerability Assessment Analyst, Cyber Ops Planner, or Cyber Defense Forensics Analyst?
 It’s in there.
 Need some words describing what you are looking for in your Executive Cyber Leadership?
 That’s in there too.

 A common language for cyber work is helpful …

 - as colleges turn out new graduates with cyber-related degrees